 Security is maintained through LANL-wide physical and administratively controlled barriers along with building restrictions.
 These barriers prevent unknowing entry and minimize the possibility of unauthorized entry of persons or livestock in the areas.
 Eight-foot-high chain-link industrial fences surround the entire perimeter of the area.
 Bilingual (i.e., English and Spanish) warning signs are also posted at the entrances to each portion of the permitted unit within the building and can be seen from any approach to these locations.
 The legends on the signs indicate "Danger: Hazardous Waste Storage Area" and "Unauthorized Persons Keep Out".
 The signs are legible from a distance of 25 ft.
 There is an entry gate through the fence (see Figure 52 in Permit Attachment N (Figures)).
-Outside doors to the building include two electric roll-up doors and 5-man doors with locks.
-Roll-up doors to the building can only be opened from inside the building; opening these doors must be coordinated with facility personnel.
+Outside doors to the building can only be opened from inside the building; opening these doors must be coordinated with facility personnel.
 When roll-up doors are opened for shipment of material or waste, personnel are present to restrict the entry and exit of unauthorized persons.
 In addition to the fence and secure doors, canyons surrounding TA 60 provide natural barriers and discourage unauthorized entry.